--Huston Smith, The World's Religions

 Christianity has divided into three major branches.
 Roman Catholicism represents the continuation of the organized church in the West as it developed over the centuries, and is headed by the Pope.
 It separated from the Eastern church in 1054, when the Patriarch of Constantinople and the Pope excommunicated each other.
 Eastern Orthodoxy (which includes the Greek and Russian Orthodox Churches and several others) differs from Catholicism in its refusal of allegiance to the Pope, its emphasis on the use of icons in worship, and the date it celebrates Easter.
 Other cultural, political, and religious differences exist as well.

 Protestantism arose in Europe in the 16th century.
 Protestants do not acknowledge the authority of the Pope, reject many traditions and beliefs of the Catholic Church, and emphasize the importance of reading the Bible and the doctrine of salvation by faith alone.
-Protestantism encompasses numerous denominational groups, including Baptists, Methodists, Episcopalians, Presbyterians, Pentecostals and Evangelicals.
+Protestantism encompasses numerous denominations, including Baptists, Methodists, Presbyterians, Pentecostals, and the Amish.

-The most important Christian holiday is Easter, a spring holiday that celebrates Christ's resurrection from the dead.
-The 40 days prior to Easter form the Lenten season, a time of fasting and repentance.
+There are many Christian holidays, but the most important has always been Easter, a spring holiday that celebrates Christ's resurrection from the dead.
+The 40 days prior to Easter are the Lenten season, a time of fasting and repentance.
 Another holiday that has become important is Christmas, which commemorates the birth of Jesus on December 25 (January 6 in Orthodox Churches).
 Saints' days are also important.
 Some of these, such as St. Patrick's Day and St. Valentine's Day, have come to play a prominent role in popular American culture.

 Table of Contents